What is midazolam nasal?

 What happens if I miss a dose?

 Since midazolam nasal is used when needed, it does not have a daily dosing schedule.
-Call your doctor if your symptoms do not improve after using this medicine.
+Call your doctor if your symptoms do not improve after using midazolam.

 What happens if I overdose?